ShyguyBerlin/GraphColoringProject/README.md

 ## How to run

 To run the webinterface, you have to set up a Webserver to host the webpage contained in this repository.
 There are many ways to achieve this.
 For example, if editing in visual studio code, you can use a live server extension.
 Also the page is available at our [github page](https://shyguyberlin.github.io/GraphColoringProject/).<br>
-To run local tests you can use the cli_tests.py script (It contains a solver which is seperated from the webpage, but no real CLI capabilities like arguments or test input).
+To run local tests you can use the cli_tests.py script, more thoroughly explained in the [About-Tests](#about-tests) section.

 ## About Tests
 Besides visualizing all the algorithms, it also makes sense to compare them in a few different factors, these include: